Jack Palance: Stardom

-Palance played a villain in Second Chance opposite Robert Mitchum, and was an Indian in Arrowhead (both 1953).
+Palance played a villain in Second Chance opposite Robert Mitchum, and was a Native in Arrowhead (both 1953).
 He got a chance to play a heroic role in Flight to Tangier (1953), a thriller.

 He played the lead in Man in the Attic (1953), an adaptation of The Lodger.
-He was Attila the Hun in Sign of the Pagan with Jeff Chandler, and Simon Magus in the Ancient World epic The Silver Chalice (both 1954) with Paul Newman.
+He was Attila the Hun in Sign of the Pagan with Jeff Chandler, and Simon Magus in the Ancient World epic The Silver Chalice (both 1954) with Paul Newman(who disowned his participation in the film).

 He had the star part in I Died a Thousand Times (1955), a remake of High Sierra, and was cast by Robert Aldrich in two star parts: The Big Knife (1955), from the play by Clifford Odets, as a Hollywood star; and Attack (1956), as a tough soldier in World War II.

-In 1955 he had an operation for appendicitis.
+In 1955, he had an operation for appendicitis.

 Palance was in a Western, The Lonely Man (1957), playing the father of Anthony Perkins, and played a double role in House of Numbers (1957).

 In 1957, Palance won an Emmy Award for best actor for his portrayal of Mountain McClintock in the Playhouse 90 production of Rod Serling's Requiem for a Heavyweight.